kdabir/gstorm/README.md

 GStorm - Groovy Single Table ORM
 ---
-Gstorm is very light persistence helper for simple scenarios such as groovy scripts.
+GStorm is a light-weight persistence helper that lets you persist data without any boilerplate code.
+Also it can act as and ORM for CSV files.

 #### Example
 ```groovy